bmeares/Meerschaum/docs/mkdocs/reference/compose.md

   vim mrsm-compose.yaml
 ```

+!!! tip "Plugins directories"

+    You may set multiple paths for `plugins_dir`.
+This is very useful if you want to group plugins together.
+A value of `null` will include the environment's plugins in your project.

+    ```yaml
+    plugins_dir:
+      - "./plugins"
+      - null
+    ```

 ## 🪖 Commands

 If you've used `docker-compose`, you'll catch on to Meerschaum Compose pretty quickly.
 Here's a quick summary: